tari-project/tari/RFC/src/RFC-1000_TariUseCases.md

 	* https://www.supremenewyork.com
 	* https://us.octobersveryown.com
 * Has a game mechanic
-	* Every time it’s transferred, it may become a golden ticket that grants you access to any Drake show
+	* Every time it’s transferred, it may become a golden ticket that grants you access to any Drake show.
 	* If its become a golden ticket and is transferred, it loses its golden ticket superpower.
 * Has utility
 	* Unlocks exclusive media content feat.
-Drake hosted by OVO
+Drake hosted by OVO SOUND.
 	* May become a golden ticket that grants you access to any Drake show.
 * Has rules
-	* Every time its transferred Supreme and OVO receive 25% of the transaction value
+	* Every time its transferred Supreme and OVO SOUND receive 25% of the transaction value.

+[digital asset]: Glossary.md#digital-asset
+[Digital Assets Network]:Glossary.md#digital-asset-network
+[Validator Nodes]:Glossary.md#validator-node
+[asset issuer]:Glossary.md#asset-issuer